dprophet/cointerra-monitor/README.md

       - Delete the compressed files
       - Sleep for 2 minutes to wait for the Cointerra to come back online
       - Go back to #7
 12)  Check for warning flags.
-Warning flags are same as #11 above but do not reboot the machine Currently the only warning flags are temperature
+Warning flags are same as #11 above but do not reboot the machine.
+Currently the only warning flags are temperature
 13)  Sleep and wait for x period of time based on if machines were rebooted or not
 </pre>